Tahir Whitehead: 2016

 On March 10, 2016, the Detroit Lions signed Whitehead to a two-year, $8 million contract that includes $4.75 million guaranteed and a signing bonus of $3 million.

 Whitehead entered training camp slated as the starting middle linebacker after Stephen Tulloch departed during the offseason.

 He started the Detroit Lions' season-opener at the Indianapolis Colts and made ten combined tackles and two pass deflections in their 39–35 victory.
 On October 9, 2016, Whitehead recorded a season-high 12 combined tackles and defended two passes during a 24–23 win against the Philadelphia Eagles.
 In Week 12, he collected 12 combined tackles for the fourth time in 2016 during the Lions' 22–16 win at the Minnesota Vikings.
 Whitehead missed the Lions' Week 13 victory at the New Orleans Saints after suffering a knee injury.

 Whitehead had a breakout 2016 season and finished with a career-high 132 combined tackles (99 solo) and five pass deflections in 15 games and 15 starts.
 His 132 tackles ranked ninth in the NFL in 2016.

 2017

-Whitehead started the 2017 season at weakside linebacker after the Detroit Lions drafted Jarrad Davis is the first round (21st overall) of the 2017 NFL Draft and anointed him starting middle linebacker.
+Whitehead started the 2017 season at weakside linebacker after the Detroit Lions selected Jarrad Davis is the first round (21st overall) of the 2017 NFL draft and anointed him starting middle linebacker.